(• Reading Time: 18 minutes •)

 I'm not loyal to only digital or only paper.
+That's nonsense.

 I'm more interested in what helps me reduce my overwhelming workload.
 And using both work well.

 Some recommend Rocketbook (a smart notebook).
 It is a reusable notebook that lets you write, upload to the cloud, and then wipe the page clean!

-Every morning on weekdays I go through my Keep on my laptop to see things that should be top of mind that day.
+Every morning on weekdays I go through Keep on my laptop to see things that should be top of mind that day.

 This is key to proactively prevent me from getting to a place where I feel overwhelmed with tasks because too many things slipped through.